Edge Foiling

 There are some restrictions though…

-Full-solid digital prints cannot be edge foiled.
+Full-solid digital prints with bleed (full colour to the edge) cannot be edge foiled.
 Due to it being a heat process, we cannot re-heat toner-based print as it affects the heat-fused print.

 Very small areas of digital print bleeding off the edge is ok, but still not recommended.